-As the scenes and the music evolved over the past three decades, the New York City live music scenes has evolved for many musicians from only playing original music back in the day to cover music today with very little interest and opportunities to play original music.
-From playing large venues like Limelight, Cat Club, Danceteris, China Club, The Bank and Batcave it evolved back to what it used to be to much smaller clubs like Berlin and Bowery Electric.
-Gigs today are more like a one stop concert, where you play in front of your own fans, because the clubs don’t have their own scene anymore like it used to be in the 80s and 90s.
+As the scenes and the music evolved over the past three decades, the New York City live music scenes has evolved for many musicians from only playing original music to cover music with very little interest and opportunities to play original music.
+From playing large venues like Limelight, Cat Club, Danceteria, China Club, The Bank and Batcave it evolved back to what it used to be to much smaller clubs like Berlin, Arlene's Grocery and Bowery Electric.
+Gigs today are more like a one stop concert venue, where you play in front of your own fans, because the clubs don’t have their own scene anymore like it used to be in the 80s and 90s.

 Having to face those realities in